dbisdorf/cortex-discord/README.md

 ## Inviting

 As of April 2020, I have a public instance of this bot running 24/7.
-You can invite this bot to your Discord server by *(instructions to appear here when the bot is available).* The bot only requires permission to send and manage messages.
+You can invite this bot to your Discord server by browsing to this URL: https://discordapp.com/api/oauth2/authorize?client_id=694239819454480445&permissions=10240&scope=bot

+The bot only requires permission to send and manage messages.

 A few warnings about the public bot: